aaruni96/maps/Readme.md

 ### Packaging Runtimes

-In this mode, the user can commit arbitrary trees into an ostree repo, and then (sometime in the future) publish them.
-The trees contain everything required by the application to run, as the resulting package will be run inside a user namespace sandbox.
+In this mode, the user can commit arbitrary filesystem trees into an ostree repo, and then (sometime in the future) publish them.
+The tree contains everything required by the application to run, as the resulting package will be run inside a user namespace sandbox.
 The packager is responsible for providing a correct tree, although, we provide a "default" tree (based on the debian docker image) to begin with.